 Plus, there are so many ways to customize your stuffed baked potato to suit your taste.
 Such a fun (and good-for-you) easy dinner idea!

-- Ground Turkey – Feel free to substitute ground beef if you prefer.
+- Ground Turkey – Feel free to substitute beef taco meat if you prefer.

 - Taco Seasoning – Use my Homemade Taco Seasoning to control the salt and level of spiciness!